davidklmn/password-generator-module5/README.md

 # password-generator-module5
 Password generator challenge for module 5
 <br />
 **Please note there is 2 JS files.
-I had two attempt on this challenge and I am currently using script2.js**
+I had two attempts on this challenge and I am currently using script2.js**

 ## Description